eltrino/diamantedesk-documentation/installation-guide/index.md

 DiamanteDesk application was developed on the basis of the Symfony standard application so you can learn more about web server configuration recommendations [here](http://symfony.com/doc/2.3/cookbook/configuration/web_server_configuration.html).

 _**Note:** DiamanteDesk makes heavy use of HTTP methods in RESTful calls.
 The server can be configured to block some of them (for example, PUT, DELETE, etc.).
 However, this limitation should be removed, otherwise, a certain part of application will not function properly._

+###Email Notification Configuration

+DiamanteDesk provides email notification functionality to automatically confirm user accounts, inform customers when new tickets are created or about any changes made to existing ones.
+This way a customer is notified whether his request is being processed.

+To make sure this functionality works properly, pay attention to email notification configuration:

+* When installing DiamanteDesk via the web wizard, fill out the **Mailer Settings** section of the **Configuration** step.
+* If DiamanteDesk was installed through the console, provide the required configuration data at the ```app/config/parameters.yml``` directory.

 ## Installation of a Standalone Application